NAGB Header Image

 Yes.
 Most of the nominations the Governing Board receives are self-nominations.

 Nominees must submit a personal statement outlining their interest and qualifications in the category for which they are applying; curriculum vitae or resume; and at least one letter of support, but not more than three.
 Personal statements should be limited to one page and curricula vitae or resumes should be no more than six pages.
 For additional details see our Submission Requirements.
 We will accept nominations Sept.
-5, 2023, through Midnight, Eastern Time on Nov.
-12, 2023, for appointments that begin Oct.
+3, 2024, through 11:59 p.m.
+Eastern Time on Nov.
+1, 2024, for appointments that begin Oct.
+1, 2025.

+Yes, submissions can be edited up until the final submission deadline of 11:59 p.m.
+Eastern Time on Nov.
 1, 2024.

-Yes, submissions can be edited up until the final submission deadline of Midnight ET on Nov.
-12, 2023.
 Upon initial submission, nominees will receive a confirmation email that includes a PIN.
 To upload new or additional materials, the PIN is used to log back into the submission system.

-The Governing Board’s Nominations Committee solicits nominations, reviews all submissions, and makes recommendations of up to six finalists in each open category to the U.S. Secretary of Education.
-The Secretary appoints members to serve on the Board.
+The Board’s Nominations Committee solicits nominations, reviews all submissions, and makes recommendations to the U.S. Secretary of Education, who appoints members to serve on the Board.

-Board meetings are held quarterly.
-The meetings generally take place over two full days on Thursday and Friday.
-All Board members serve on at least one standing committee.
-Committee meetings are typically part of the quarterly meetings, but committees may also hold additional virtual meetings between Board meetings.
-The time commitment for committee activities typically ranges from one to four hours per month.
+The bulk of Board member time is spent preparing for and participating in quarterly Board meetings.
+Generally, the meetings take place all day Thursday and most of the day Friday, necessitating travel on Wednesday Board members also serve on a standing committee.
+Committee meetings are typically part of the quarterly meetings, but committees may hold additional conference calls or virtual meetings to conduct Board business.
+The time commitment for these committee activities typically ranges from one to four hours per month.
+Board members also may serve on the Nominations Committee or any ad hoc committees, which requires additional time for preparation and participation.

-All Board members serve on at least one of four standing committees: the Assessment Development Committee; the Committee on Standards, Design and Methodology; the Reporting and Dissemination Committee; and/or the Nominations Committee Occasionally ad hoc committees are established to focus on specific initiatives.
+Board members serve on one either the assessment standards, design, and methodology committee; the assessment development; or the reporting and dissemination committee.
+In addition, members may also serve on the Nominations Committee or on any ad hoc committees that are occasionally established to focus on specific initiatives; the Board currently has such a committee dedicated to artificial intelligence.
 All committee chairs and vice chairs sit on the Executive Committee.

 Depending on the rules in each Board member’s state, district, or organization, they may be eligible for an honorarium of $100 per day.

-Board meetings are held in-person.
-Typically, at least two meetings per year are held in Washington, D.C.
-One or both of the other meetings annually are typically held in the home city or state of a current Board member.
+Two or three meetings per year are held in the Washington, D.C. area.
+One or both of the other meetings annually are held in cities across the U.S., in the home city or state of a current Board member.

 No, all travel and expenses are arranged and paid for by the Governing Board.

-Still have questions about serving on the Board?
-Contact us at nagbnominations@ed.gov or call 202-357-6938
+Still have questions about serving on the Board or need help submitting your application?
+Email nagbnominations@ed.gov.